Austin-Williams/tdx-groth16-contribution/notes/journey.md

 - Calling it quits.
 3 days is enough time to try to get this to work.
 Changing direction here.

 - Making plan for reproducible build process.

+- Created build pipeline with everything locked/pinned as best as I could get it.
+Repros fin locally, but gets a different hash when built via github actions.

+- I'm kind of stuck here.
+I'm fully convinced that it is not possible to create a reproducible build with Docker, given how much effort I have put into it over several different attempts in different situations.
+And even if I stick with it an eventually suceed, it just feels so fragile.
+There are so many little edge cases I continue to try to lock down.
+There is not "complete list of things to pin down" in order to make the build reproducible, so I'll never know if I've done it right.
+Wondering about other options here.

+- I know from having burned a day on it that Nix will not work in this case on Mac hardware (with or without docker), but I could spin up a server and build using Nix there.
+Annoying, but its an option.
+And supposedly Nix is all about "reproducible by construction", so it might not be a total waste of time.